Independent politician: New Zealand

 Originally, there were no recognised parties in the New Zealand parliament, although loose groupings did exist informally (initially between supporters of central government versus provincial governments, and later between liberals and conservatives).
 The foundation of formal political parties, starting at the end of the 19th century, considerably diminished the number of unaffiliated politicians, although a smaller number of independent candidates continued to be elected up until the 1940s.
 Since then, however, there have been relatively few independent politicians in Parliament.
 No independent candidate has won or held a seat in a general election since 1943, although two independent candidates have been successful in by-elections (in all cases after having held the seats in question as partisan candidates up until that point).
 Other politicians have become independents in the course of a parliamentary term, but not been voted into office as such.

-The last person to be directly elected to Parliament as an independent in New Zealand was Winston Peters, who won the in electorate as an independent after having previously held it a member of the National Party.
+The last person to be directly elected to Parliament as an independent in New Zealand was Winston Peters, who won the in electorate as an independent after having previously held it as a member of the National Party.
 By the time of the next general election, he had formed his own party (New Zealand First), and thus was no longer standing as an independent.
 Since that time, the only independents in Parliament have been people who quit or were expelled from their original party but retained their seats without going through a by-election.
 Some have gone on to found or co-found their own parties, with varying levels of success—examples include Peter Dunne, Taito Phillip Field, Gordon Copeland, Tau Henare, and Alamein Kopu.
 Others have joined parties which were then outside Parliament, such as Frank Grover and Tuariki Delamere.